Skip to main content

 Children naturally gravitate toward animals and are motivated to learn and imitate the sounds and moves they make.

-In addition, while imitating animal actions children experience cross-lateral movement, which helps them cross the body’s midline and activates both hemispheres of the brain.
+While imitating animal actions children experience cross-lateral movement, which helps them cross the body’s midline and activates both hemispheres of the brain.
 These movements involve both eyes, ears, hands, and feet, as well as core muscles on both sides of the body, causing activation of both hemispheres and all four lobes of the brain.
 This means cognitive functioning is heightened.